mamatb/UnicastDeauth/README.md

 ## Disclaimer <a name="disclaimer" />

 Please note that launching deauthentication attacks can be pretty noisy in certain environments.
-So hack responsibly or something like that.
+Also remember that they won't work if [Protected Management Frames](https://www.wi-fi.org/beacon/philipp-ebbecke/protected-management-frames-enhance-wi-fi-network-security) are in use.

 ## Acknowledgements and references <a name="acknowledgements_and_references" />